CPSSD/rabble/chump/README.md

-# Chump
+# chump

-A typescript client for Rabble.
+A typescript client for rabble.

-## Local Development
+## local development

 To develop without docker, you'll first need to install the dependencies with `npm install`, and you'll need chromium for tests.

-After that, you can use the npm scripts to run a local live server, or build the javascript.
+Note that currently live development will not work, you'll need to start the whole stack in order to access the server side.

+Run `./run_build.sh && ./start.sh` and navigate to `localhost:1916`.

+## npm scripts

 - `npm run start`: Start a live development server that updates on file changes.